prettier/prettier/docs/rationale.md

 })()
 ```

-If you feed this into Prettier, it will not alter the behavior of this code, instead, it will reformat it in a way that shows how this code will actually behave when run.
+If you feed this into Prettier, it will not alter the behavior of this code; instead, it will reformat it in a way that shows how this code will actually behave when run.

 ```js
 console.log("Running a background task")(async () => {